tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 5 + 6 - Inverse Kinematics.md

 *Steady State Error:*
 - As the controller is gradual, static forces such as friction make it difficult or impossible to reach the target because:
 	- When approaching the target, the magnitude of the control signal decreases
-	- The moment magnitude goes below the parasitic static forces, the system stops moving without **Linear Quadratic Regulator (LQR)**
+	- The moment magnitude goes below the parasitic static forces, the system stops moving without reaching the target.
+*Overshooting*
+- Increasing $K_{p}$ makes the controller faster but also:
+	- Increase overshooting
+	- Encourages undesired oscillations around the target

+**Linear Quadratic Regulator (LQR)**
 - Parameters can be selected through optimization